Click the logo to return to the HOME page

 5. Artwork conservation and risks

-LOUIS ICART & other Boudoir artists: Most etchings in the 1920s and
+LOUIS ICART & other Boudoir artists: Most etchings

-promoted the growth of mildew and mold spores.
-The acid in the matboards causes the back
+to conditions which promoted the growth of mildew and mold spores.
+The acid in

-of the paper to turn brownish or gray, eventually bleeding through to the front.
+the matboards causes the back of the paper to turn brownish or gray, eventually

-Most etchings in original or old frames should be cleaned to remove the cardboard matting,
+should be conserved ("cleaned") to remove the cardboard matting, destroy the

-destroy the mildew and neutralize the acid.
+mildew and neutralize the acid.

-MAXFIELD PARISH: Unfortunately, the paper used on most Parrish prints and artwork
+MAXFIELD PARISH: Unfortunately, the paper used on most Parrish prints and

-but stains and foxing cannot be removed.
+aging process, but stains and foxing cannot be removed.

 ~

-DISCLAIMER: This information is based on 21+ years of experience as a
+DISCLAIMER: This information is based on 34+

-specialist in buying and selling the artwork and associated articles by Louis Icart,
+years of experience as a specialist in buying and selling the artwork and

-Maxfield Parrish, Tiffany Studios and Tiffany Furnaces.
+Tiffany Furnaces.
 However, no one knows it all.
+Occasionally, an unknown item

-Occasionally, an unknown item will surface.
-If I generalize, I believe my information is
+will surface.
+If I generalize, I believe my information is accurate in almost

-judgement calls from photos and descriptions of items on ebay.
-My assessment is almost
+Sotheby's?
+I make judgment calls from photos and descriptions of items on ebay.

-always correct.
-The goal of this guide is to enable you to make the same judgements.
-If
+My assessment is almost always correct.
+The goal of this guide is to enable you

-occasionally you or I miss out on a bargain, so be it.
-I try to err on the side of
+to make the same judgments.
+If occasionally you or I miss out on a bargain, so

-caution.
-If there is any doubt in my mind, then I will not bid or buy the item in
+then I will not bid or buy the item in question.
+This guide is written with that

-question.
-This guide is written with that conservative philosophy in mind.
+conservative philosophy in mind.

-CLICK below to visit my
+CLICK below to

-other web pages:
+visit my other web pages:

 ~~~